SSoelvsten/adiar/docs/core.md

 - `node_t negate(node_t n)` (operator `!`)

-  Negates the content node.
+  Negates the content of a node.
 If the node is a sink, then its value is negated, otherwise if it has a pointer to a sink, then that pointer is negated.

 ## Assignment